cloudfoundry/service-fabrik-boshrelease/README.md

 #### Deployment:
 Once the release and cloud-config has been uploaded to bosh, we can deploy service-fabrik.

 First we need to generate the services catalog file.
 Run the render script present in the templates directory.
+In case deployment actions need to be added, actions should be placed inside `services/actions` directory.
 ```shell
 ./render
 ```